-The OSA will work with the local school system and service coordinators to ensure the timeliness and accuracy of initial and re-determination of level of care (LOC) decisions.
+The OSA will work with the local education agency (LEA)school system and service coordinators to ensure the timeliness and accuracy of initial and re-determination of level of care (LOC) decisions.
+The LOC instrument consists of the assessment tools in conjunction with the software used to collect the data (AWLOC) and the clinical professionals trained on the instruments.
 The OSA will perform a review of the timeliness and appropriateness of initial and redetermination of LOC decisions with review emphasis on the full return of LOC determinations, accuracy of LOC determinations, and completion of redeterminations within the 365 days of initial determination.
 Service coordination agencies that have not provided LOC determinations for participants within the 12-month timeline are notified in writing.
 Intensive oversight and technical assistance is provided until compliance is reached.
 If review results indicate systemic problems in LOC decision-making, the SMA and OSA will pursue a series of corrective actions.
-Actions may include convening clinical staff to review cases in dispute and identifying areas where additional training of local school system psychologists may be required.
-The OSA and SMA staff will conduct training for the local school systems' psychologists.
-If training fails to improve the local school systems' performance, the OSA and SMA will increase the level of Departmental involvement in the decision-making process before issuing notices to waiver applicants and participants.
-If these efforts fail to improve performance, the State will pursue additional sanctions against the local school system and intervene as necessary.
+Actions may include convening clinical staff to review cases in dispute and identifying areas where additional training of licensed psychologist, licensed clinical social worker, licensed clinical professional counselor, certified school psychologist, or the identified approved service coordinator employed or contracted by the local lead agency, the local education agency, the State, or the State's designee may be required.
+The OSA and SMA staff will conduct training for the qualified assessors.
+If training fails to improve the $\underline{\text{LEA}}$ $\underline{\text{local}}\underline{\text{education agency}}\underline{\text{l school systems}}^2$ performance, the OSA and SMA will increase the level of Departmental involvement in the decision-making process before issuing notices to waiver applicants and participants.
+If these efforts fail to improve performance, the State will pursue additional sanctions against the LEA local education agency school system and intervene as necessary.

 As part of the initial and annual recertification process, some children are found to no longer meet the medical eligibility criteria as determined by the LOC instrument.
 Autism Waiver children and their families are provided written notice of the ineligibility determination and information regarding appeal rights is included.
+If indicated, the LOC process is re-administered with additional input from the family and other professionals.
 Unless a timely appeal is filed, the waiver participant is disenrolled from the program by the SMA.
 The OSA collects aggregate data on waiver disenrollment due to loss of eligibility.
-If indicated, the LOC instrument is readministered with additional input from the family and other professionals.

 On a system level, the SMA and OSA uses data gathered to improve policies, procedures, and instruments for determining LOC and other waiver eligibility criteria.
-As part of the strategic planning process, the OSA, SMA, and a workgroup of psychologists and service coordinators reviewed the LOC instrument.
-Revisions were made, and psychologists and service coordinators were tested/trained on those revisions.
-A revised LOC instrument was launched in January 2013.
-That included an electronic submission to the OSA.
+As part of the strategic planning process, the OSA, SMA, and a workgroup of psychologists and service coordinators reviews the LOC instrument.
+Revisions are made as necessary, and psychologists and service coordinators were tested/trained on those revisions.
+A revised LOC instrument was launched in January 2013, which included an electronic submission to the OSA using the AWLOC software.
 A manual has been developed and distributed along with a one-page fact sheet on the electronic LOC instrument.
-Additionally, a video training module is available to support the training of school psychologists on the use of the AWLOC instrument.
+Additionally, a video training module is available to support the training of qualified assessors on the use of the LOC instrument.
 The LOC instrument includes edits that address prior compliance issues.
 Ongoing training and technical assistance is available.

-Remediation-related Data Aggregation and Analysis (including trend identification)
+n.
+Remediation Data Aggregation Remediation-related Data Aggregation and Analysis (including trend identification)

-Responsible Party(check each that applies): Frequency of data aggregation and analysis (check each that applies): State Medicaid Agency Weekly
+Responsible Party(check each that applies): Frequency of data aggregation and analysis (check each that applies):

+State Medicaid Agency Weekly

+Operating Agency Monthly

+Sub-State Entity Quarterly

+Other Specify: Annually